robert-95/rement-website/content/pages/blog/stellenanzeige-bauchemie.md

 ### About Rement

 In our technical team you will work together with our CTO Achim, Masterand Adrian and PhD student Vincent.
 Our CEO Felix is also actively involved in our lab research and procedural planning.
 CBDO Robert is responsible for business topics, but is also interested in technical insights.
 Everyone is united by a passion for technology and sustainability.
 At Rement, we live open discussions, transparency and flat hierarchies.
-We define our quarterly [Objectives and Key Results](https\://www\.forbes.com/advisor/business/what-is-an-okr-definition-examples/#:\~:text=OKRs%20(Objectives%20and%20Key%20Results,progress%20is%20measured%20or%20monitored.) in joint workshops.
+We define our quarterly [Objectives and Key Results](<https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/#:~:text=OKRs%20(Objectives%20and%20Key%20Results,progress%20is%20measured%20or%20monitored.)> in joint workshops.
 Once a week we look together at our Kanban Board and discuss To Do's.
 We are an independent and dynamic startup, but at the same time we work closely with the Institute for Functional Interfaces (IFG) of KIT, whose lab space and measurement analytics we currently use.
 On our way, we are accompanied by exciting startup competitions and accelerator programs, where you are welcome to get involved if you are interested.

 ##### You are interested and want to learn more about us?
-Feel free to contact us with a short mail about yourself to achim.stammer\@rement.tech
+Feel free to contact us with a short mail about yourself to <achim.stammer@rement.tech>